wulukewu/ncu-campus-qa-bot/crawler/adm/registration-form/README.md

 ## Output

 Downloaded files are saved in the `docs/` subdirectory.
 A `metadata.json` file is also created with details about each downloaded file and any conversions performed.
+You can disable this with the `--no-metadata` flag.